Generic Name: daptomycin

 - Peripheral neuropathy [see Warnings and Precautions (5.4)]

-- Increased International Normalized Ratio (INR)/prolonged prothrombin time [see Warnings and Precautions (5.8) and Drug-Laboratory Test Interactions (7.2)]
+- Increased International Normalized Ratio (INR)/prolonged prothrombin time [see Warnings and Precautions (5.9) and Drug Interactions (7.2)]

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared with rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Clinical trials enrolled 1,864 patients treated with Cubicin and 1,416 treated with comparator.
+Clinical trials enrolled 1,864 adult patients treated with Cubicin and 1,416 treated with comparator.

-In Phase 3 complicated skin and skin structure infection (cSSSI) trials, Cubicin was discontinued in 15/534 (2.8%) patients due to an adverse reaction, while comparator was discontinued in 17/558 (3.0%) patients.
+In Phase 3 complicated skin and skin structure infection (cSSSI) trials in adult patients, Cubicin was discontinued in 15/534 (2.8%) patients due to an adverse reaction, while comparator was discontinued in 17/558 (3.0%) patients.

-The rates of the most common adverse reactions, organized by body system, observed in cSSSI (4 mg/kg Cubicin) patients are displayed in Table 4.
+The rates of the most common adverse reactions, organized by body system, observed in adult patients with cSSSI (receiving 4 mg/kg Cubicin) are displayed in Table 6.

 |Nervous system disorders|